underscoreio/essential-slick/src/pages/1-basics.md

 The result of this `messages.schema.create` expression is a `DBIO[Unit]`.
 This is an object representing a DB action that, when run, completes with a result of type `Unit`.
 Anything we run against a database is a `DBIO[T]` (or a `DBIOAction`, more generally).
 This includes queries, updates, schema alterations, and so on.

 <div class="callout callout-info">
 **DBIO and DBIOAction**

-In this chapter we will talk about actions as having the type `DBIO[T]`.
+In this book we will talk about actions as having the type `DBIO[T]`.

 This is a simplification.
 The more general type is `DBIOAction`, and specifically for this example, it is a `DBIOAction[Unit, NoStream, Effect.Schema]`.
 The details of all of this we will get to later in the book.

 But `DBIO[T]` is a type alias supplied by Slick, and is perfectly fine to use.
 </div>

-What's important to know is that anything you can run against a database is a `DBIO[T]` (or a `DBIOAction`, more generally): a query, an update, you name it, they are all examples of a Database I/O Action.

 Let's run this action: